18 Simple Work Lunch Ideas That Will Save You Money

 Make your sandwiches more exciting by changing the bread option.

-Or you could fill a pita bread pocket with hummus, salad and leftover cold meat, smear a fresh baguette with cheese and chutney or enjoy some Turkish bread with Tzatziki and leftover roast.
+Another option is to smear a fresh baguette with cheese and chutney or enjoy some Turkish bread with tzatziki and leftover roast lamb.

 3. Crackers and…

-Know as the “diet” lunch, crackers (Cruskits, Ryvita, Saos etc) and topping don’t have to be boring.
-They are convenient to keep at work as they don’t go stale and mouldy as bread does.
+Crackers (Cruskits, Ryvita, Saos, etc.) and toppings don’t have to be boring.
+They are convenient to keep at work as they don’t go stale and mouldy like bread.

 Great cracker topping ideas include: